 Understanding Pricing and Sharing Insight: What Hiring Managers Should Know When Recruiting for Pricing Roles

 Written by Joanna Wells, Author of TeamBuilder360, & Director of Taylor Wells – Experts at building pricing teams

-Specialist recruitment, team composition and pricing talent evaluation should be three integral elements to building a specialist pricing team (and avoiding bad hires) in a marketplace with a number of skills and talent gaps.
-Many businesses, however, have little insight into the capabilities of pricing people and teams.
-Few measure individuals’ pricing competency, then tailor recruitment and training to fill skills gaps.
-As the B2B business environment gets even more complex, it can be hard to move people between roles.
-Decisions regarding promotions are too often subjective.
-Without proper analysis, aligning pricing skills to strategy is guesswork.
+Specialist recruitment, team composition, and pricing talent evaluation are the three integral elements to building a specialist pricing team.
+That’s apart from avoiding bad hires in a marketplace with a number of skills and talent gaps.
+Many businesses, however, have little insight into the capabilities of pricing teams.
+Only a few measure individuals’ pricing competencies, then tailor recruitment and training to fill skill gaps.

 Why is this happening?

-Overcoming mismatches in the business through pricing insight
+Overcoming mismatches in the business by understanding pricing and sharing insight

 1. Specialist recruitment